 I am writing this blog on the 4th April 2019 which is Senegalese Independence Day.
 It is a day that holds great significance.
 It is the day our nation realised its strength and came together to make a change, reclaim our space, and secure a better future for everyone.
 It is a celebration of our identity, prosperity and freedom.

 When I was accepted from over 1000 applicants to participate in the ‘Getting By’ workshop with Restless Development and the University of Cambridge, I was so proud.
 It gave me validation that influencers and sector experts were interested in me and what I had to say.
 I was so excited that I would have a platform to share my learnings and the challenges young people, like me, face.

 I had also been an ICS volunteer in 2014, and hosted UK volunteers at my home, as we worked together to make a positive contribution to my country.
 I was so excited to have the opportunity to have a similar exchange and come to the UK.

 Finding out my visa had been rejected was a big disappointment.
 A lot of people had championed me and I felt I had let them down.
 I felt like the UK government had made a judgement about me based on assumptions about my status, my character and circumstances that were out of my control.
 I was born in a country of poverty and the world is such that my passport simply carries less value as a result.
 It determines my fate, my social mobility and denies me the opportunity to change my circumstances for the better or in this case access the opportunities that I was awarded.

-I wrote before about Senegal gaining our independence, but I still do not get the same freedoms as others.
-I won’t let this dampen my spirit or deter my aspirations.
+Even though Senegal has gained its independence, I still do not get the same freedoms as others.
+But I won’t let this dampen my spirit or lower my aspirations.
 I want to make sure that my voice is heard.

-Although I was not able to attend the workshop in person; on behalf of my country this is my story and these are the challenges facing young people trying to make a sustainable living:
+Although I was not able to attend the workshop in person.
+I will share my story with you now and the challenges young people are facing trying to make a sustainable living.